kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

+I normalized all vectors to the same scale (-1.0~1.0) since its RGB pixels, in order to increase the speed of opimizer and also avoid training biased.

+I augmented the data sets which have less than 500 samples to avoid my network biased by probability of occurance between different classes.

-In order to augment my images, and add more data to the the data set, I Randomly choose the following techniques:
+In order to augment my images and add more data to the the data set, I Randomly choose the following techniques:
 1. Resize 50% / 2.
 Rotate -30~30 degree / 3.
 Warp

 Here is an example of an original image and an augmented image: